Computing the Fr\'echet Distance with a Retractable Leash: Framework

 \subsection{Analysis of the distance terrain}

-The \f distance corresponds to the acrophobia function on the distance terrain.
-To compute $\acro{T}(n,n)$, we show that it is sufficient to consider only the cell boundaries.
-For this, we generalize the fact that cells of the free space diagram are convex~\cite{AltGo95} to convex distance functions.
+The \f distance corresponds to the acrophobia function $\acro{T}$ on the distance terrain.
+To compute $\acro{T}(m,n)$, we show that it suffices to consider the cell boundaries.
+For this, we generalize the fact that cells of the free space diagram are convex~\cite{AltGo95} to the distance terrain for convex distance functions.